The power of asking “Are you ok?”

 Why was it that not one person asked this young man if he was ok?
 I believe there are several reasons why we do not stop and ask.
 We were taught to mind our own business.
 We do not want to get involved.
 We are too busy.
 We are afraid of legal implications.
 We do not know how to help or what to say.
 It is imperative that we all learn how to ask this question and let others know there is help available and point them in the right direction.
 Asking a person “Are you ok?” shows the person that you cared enough to ask.
 Most people do not want to die; they just want their pain to end, but they do not know how to get help or are afraid to ask for help.
 By asking this simple question, you could save a life.

 If a person opens up to you and tells you what is wrong, just listen.
 Do not try to fix their problems.
 Sometimes a stressed/depressed/anxious person just needs to let it out.
 Listen and ask how you can help.
 It’s ok to ask the person if they are having suicidal thoughts.
-Some people believe that if they ask that question, that they are putting the idea of suicide in the other person’s mind, but that is not true.
+Some people believe that if they ask this question, that they are putting the idea of suicide in the other person’s mind, but that is not true.
 It makes the person pause for a moment to think about the severity of their state of mind.
 “If someone asks me if I’m ok, then I must not be doing ok because they noticed that I’m not being myself.”

 Be aware of these signs of suicide.
 If you see a person exhibiting any of these behaviors, it is time to ask if they are ok.